-The US Department of State currently recommends US citizens DO NOT TRAVEL to Ukraine due to Russian military invasion and COVID-19.
+The US Department of State currently recommends US citizens DO NOT TRAVEL to Ukraine due to Russian military invasion.
 U.S. citizens in Ukraine should depart immediately if it is safe to do so using any commercial or other privately available ground transportation options.
 U.S. citizens should not travel to Ukraine due to the active armed conflict and the singling out of U.S. citizens in Ukraine by Russian government security officials.
 All U.S. citizens should carefully monitor U.S. government notices and local and international media outlets for information about changing security conditions and alerts to shelter in place.
 Those remaining in Ukraine should exercise increased caution due to the potential for active combat, crime, and civil unrest.
 Consult its website via the link below for updates to travel advisories and statements on safety, security, local laws, and special circumstances in this country.

 US citizens should make sure their passport is valid at the date of their entering the country and during the length of their entire visit.
 They should also make sure they have at least 1 blank page in their passport for any entry stamp that will be required.
 A visa is not required as long as you do not stay in the country more than 89 days.